Manweill/swagger-axios-codegen/README.md

 it will always resolve `axios.response.data` or reject `axios.error` with Promise

-support other support similar to `axios` library, for example [Fly.js](https://github.com/wendux/fly), required setting `ISwaggerOptions.useCustomerRequestInstance = true`
+support other similar to `axios` library, for example [Fly.js](https://github.com/wendux/fly), required setting `ISwaggerOptions.useCustomerRequestInstance = true`

 ## [Example](./example)